McDonald's Monopoly: Rare pieces in US/Canada

-[*****] In 2016, the Canadian version replaced all properties with Canadian landmarks (such as replacing Boardwalk with Le Château Frontenac, and swapping Kentucky Avenue with the Confederation Bridge) and replaced all train stations with well-known Canadian airports, including Toronto Pearson International Airport and Vancouver International Airport.
+In 2013, McDonald's allowed two Boardwalk pieces to be produced; prior to this only one was produced.
+McDonald's added Golden Avenue and Arches Avenue for 2008 only; obtaining both won $100,000.
+For 2014 only, McDonald's added Electric Company and Water Works; obtaining both won $10,000.
+For 2014 only, Free Parking was added, with a $100,000 prize.

 Online games

 In 2005, McDonald's introduced an online counterpart to its traditional game.
 In addition to the traditional "sticker" game, participants can play online.
 Each game piece lists a code which can be entered online, to a maximum of 10 entries per 24 hours, a day starts at midnight EDT.
 Up to 2014, each code entered grants the user one roll on a virtual Monopoly game board, identical to the board game's board.
 Rolling "doubles" (two dice sharing the same number), as with the real board game, allows the user to move again.

 Landing on Electric Company, Income Tax, Jail/Just Visiting, Go to Jail, Water Works, or Luxury Tax does not count towards any prize.
 If a player lands on an unowned property (not landed upon by the player in a previous turn), the user will "collect" that property.
 When all properties of a colored set are collected, the user wins a prize, with prize values similar to those of the sticker game.
 In addition to collecting property sets, users can also win by landing on certain "instant win" spaces, including Go, Chance, Community Chest, and Free Parking.
 Landing on Go (but not simply passing it) gives the player a code worth one free hour of WiFi access at participating McDonald's restaurants.
 Landing on Chance is worth money to spend at Foot Locker.
 Landing on Community Chest allows the user to be given a code worth 25 My Coke Rewards points.
 Landing on Free Parking is a prize of a $50 refillable gas card from Shell, or alternatively 25 complimentary apple pies.

 In 2007, landing on Community Chest won game downloads.

 In 2009, the prizes became two hours of Wi-Fi and a $25 Arch Card for landing on Go, an entry into an online roll for $1,000,000 (annuity) for landing on Chance, 25 My Coke Rewards points for landing on Community Chest, and a $50 refillable Shell gift card for landing on Free Parking.